-Mythbusting at ASIS.
+Mythbusting at ASIS

-A real secret intelligence agency is very different to what you might have seen portrayed in film and literature.
+A real secret intelligence agency is very different from what you might have seen portrayed in film and literature.
 Sure, there are a couple of similarities – the work is exciting, fast-paced and involves the latest technology – but there are also plenty of misconceptions about what our work actually involves.

-Myth: ASIS only hires spies.
+Myth: ASIS only hires spies

 People talking

-Other common myths about working at ASIS.
+Other common myths about working at ASIS

 1

-If I work for ASIS I won’t have time for family - Not true.
+If I work for ASIS I won’t have time for family - not true

 2

-It is a dangerous job - Not true.
+It is a dangerous job - not true

 The vast majority of roles at ASIS are extremely safe.

-Working at ASIS does come with some risk in a sense that if people publicly know you work for the department, you could become of interest to our adversaries – it’s why we ask employees to be discreet about their roles.
+Working at ASIS does come with some risk in a sense that if people publicly know you work for the organisation, you could become of interest to our adversaries – it’s why we ask employees to be discreet about their roles.

 3

-If I take a job with ASIS I will work for ASIS all my life - Not true.
+If I take a job with ASIS I will work for ASIS all my life - not true

 While it’s always a shame when someone decides to move on, rest assured that you will have developed skills that are highly sought after by employers and transferable between careers.